-The Ways to Save section shows deals from financial companies, like credit cards, brokerages, checking accounts, mortgages, and insurance, so you can visit this section to find offers that are specific to your financial needs.
+The Ways to Save section shows deals from financial companies—credit card offers, introductions to brokerages, checking accounts, mortgages, and insurance policies—so you can visit this section to find offers specific to your financial needs.

 The Bills feature allows you to track all of your bills in the Mint app instead of logging in to multiple sites.
 You can set reminders to pay your bills and get warnings when your account balances are too low to pay them.
-Bill pay is no longer a feature in Mint, although it was available at one time.
+While available at one time, bill pay is no longer a feature in Mint.

 Reports and Trends

-A variety of simple yet customizable reports is available with the Trends feature.
+A variety of simple yet customizable reports are available with the Trends feature.
 Types of reports include spending, income, net income, assets, debts, and net worth.
-You can view your spending by the current month or select another time period, and you can filter the report data category, tag, or merchant (payee).
-There's also a module that lets you create reports that view trends, such as how your net worth is changing over time.
+You can view your spending by the current month or select another time period, and you can filter the report by data category, tag, or merchant (payee).
+A module also lets you create reports that view trends, such as how your net worth is changing over time.